machzqcq/docker-orchestration/README.md

 If you already have docker hosts (at least 3 hosts) set up , then just get the engine from [here](https://github.com/docker/docker/releases).
 If NOT, continue reading.

+## Key Points

+- No external data store required
+- Secure by default (* barring some issues)
+- Automated Key rotation
+- Rolling updates (for e.g. new versionsn of api's etc.)
+- Health Checks
+- Container-native load balancing

+Btw - batteries included (at the heart of docker always)

 ## CLUSTER TOPOLOGY